hubblestack/nova/README.rst

       - /srv/salt
       - /srv/spm/salt

-.. note:: file_roots

-    This should be the default value.
+.. note:: This should be the default value.
 To verify run: salt-call config.get file_roots

-.. note:: restart

-    Remember to restart the Salt Master after making this change to the configuration.
+.. note:: Remember to restart the Salt Master after making this change to the configuration.

 Installation
 ------------